sitaraemilys/CV/README.md

 2. Pastimes include animation and quadratic equations.

 3. Obsessed with code.
-Particularly Javascript promises.
+Particularly partial to Javascript promises.

 Oh, and I have an ability to fit into very small spaces if needs be.
 Desks, cardboard boxes and car boots included.